Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ![](FP_report_v1_files/figure-markdown_github/fig4.3.2.11-1.png)

-This is for fun.
-What a coincidence this is!
-Look at where alcohol consumption is very high.
+The following visualization is just being included because coincidentally, the plot for very high alcohol consumption looks like a bottle!
+Take from that what you may.

 ``` r
 ggplot(student_por, aes(x=Dalc, y=absences, fill=Dalc))+